forestgrape/coronavirus/5_epidemiological/spread_analyses.md

 * ##### Smoking
   _Through Smoking_: Smokers and Ex-Smokers.
 Ex-smokers have a higher risk for severe risk than never smokers.

   > However the overall health benefits of a smoke stop outweigh by fare a possible increased Covid incidence: Current smokers seem to have no higher Covid risk than never smokers, but a lower risk than former smokers.
 This could be caused by (possibly toxic) environment changes in the lung when smoking.[Local environment changes in the lungs](../6_prevention_and_treatment/temperature_modulation.md) can also be achieved with sauna or steam inhalation which don't have the possibility of health hazards which smoke has.

+  > 12.6.21: It's not about smoke-free - Everyone should judge the risks to take in life on his own.
+But since smoking is addictive, I consider restrictions on advertisement as adequate.

 #### Overweight